Alibaba’s Singles’ Day sales top $38 billion – TechCrunch

 The Chinese e-commerce giant said its platforms sold goods worth 268 billion yuan, or $38.4 billion today, easily exceeding last year’s record $30.7 billion haul.
 Electronics gadgets and fashion items were among the most sold goods in the 11th edition of the Singles’ Day annual event, company executives said in an interview.

 More than half a billion people from a number of countries participate in the event, which is China’s equivalent to Black Friday and Cyber Monday.
-Except, Singles’ Day is much larger.
-The five-day Black Friday clocked under $25 billion in sales last year.
+Except… Singles’ Day is much larger.
+The five-day Black Friday clocked less than $25 billion in sales last year.
 Cyber Monday clocked less than $8 billion.
 Alibaba Group said earlier today that it had netted its first $1 billion in sales in just 68 seconds and first $10 billion in half an hour.

 To bridge people in China and those living elsewhere, Alibaba also maintains a number of dedicated websites.
 AliExpress sells goods from Chinese brands to international residents; Tmall sells goods from global brands to China; and Taobao sells Chinese brands’ goods to people in China.
 Lazada, a subsidiary of Alibaba Group that caters to Southeast Asian markets, saw the number of buyers and merchants double this year.
 “This year, both buyers and merchants have more than doubled and we’ve already seen a series of record-breaking moments.
 We’re looking forward to sharing even more good news,” said Yin Jing, co-president of Lazada.

-The retail giant said earlier today that dozens of brands including Apple, L’Oreal, and Dyson had received more than 100 million yuan, or $14 million, in pre-orders.
+The retail giant said earlier today that dozens of brands, including Apple, L’Oreal and Dyson, had received more than 100 million yuan, or $14 million, in pre-orders.

-The shopping glitz hosted a number of celebrities including Taylor Swift and Asian pop icon GEM to generate buzz.
+The shopping glitz hosted a number of celebrities, including Taylor Swift and Asian pop icon GEM, to generate buzz.
 This year, the Hangzhou-headquartered firm also focused on live-streaming via its platform, a phenomenon that has gained significant traction in China.

 In a live-streamed video, Kim Kardashian announced last week that her fragrance brand KKW will be sold on Tmall this Singles’ Day.